talia2909/MathAndStringFun/README.md

 - For function **f3**, input a string of English words.
 The function will then print the sorted words as described in the Overview section.
 - For function **f4**, input a number.
 The function will then print either 'True' or the number of iterations, depending on whether the number is a Lychrel candidate.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.

-## License

-Insert your license information here.

----

-This is now named and tailored to your selected project name, "MathAndStringFun".
-This README should make it clear for any viewer of your GitHub repository what your project is about and how to use it.